dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/release-notes/ios-10.md

   - -40103: [Label Recognizer] No license found.
   - -50058: [Document Normalizer] No license found.
   - -90012: [Code Parser] No license found.
-- Added a new enumeration member `IntermediateResultUnitTypeRawTextLines` to the `DSIntermediateResultUnitType`.
+- Added a new enumeration member `IntermediateResultUnitTypeRawTextLines` to the enumeration `DSIntermediateResultUnitType`.
 <!-- - Added a new function `Clone` to the class `CapturedResultItem`. -->
 - Add a new charge way, `TimeSliceCount`.
 - Changed the maximum length of the `deviceFriendlyName` to 255.